Francesco149/protonfit/README.md

   (change WINEDEBUG value to whatever you like). it will log to ~/.steam-0.log

 # games tested
+* `wip` means that it doesn't work but work has been done to get it closer to running
-`installs` means that it installs and appears to run but was not extensively tested in-game.
+* `installs` means that it installs and appears to run but was not extensively tested in-game.

-`use borderless` means that it's recommended to go into the graphics options and set the game to "borderless window" instead of fullscreen, which will make tabbing out of the game faster
+* `use borderless` means that it's recommended to go into the graphics options and set the game to "borderless window" instead of fullscreen, which will make tabbing out of the game faster

+## Iron Harvest
-* Iron Harvest: installs
+installs

-* Crusader Kings 3: installs
+## Crusader Kings 3
+installs

-* Age of Empires II - Definitive Edition: installs, requires `protonfit tricks vcrun2015` after install to run
+## Age of Empires II - Definitive Edition
+installs, requires `protonfit tricks vcrun2015` after install to run

+## Gaia Beyond
-* Gaia Beyond: installs, use borderless
+installs, use borderless

+## Paradise Killer
-* Paradise Killer: installs, use borderless. controller doesn't work even though it shows up in control panel
+installs, use borderless. controller doesn't work even though it shows up in control panel

+## Puyo Puyo Tetris
+wp, manually kill the setup.exe process after it's done to make install continue

+CODEX's proper crack is needed, you can install it by running these commands (7z required)

+    cd pfx/drive_c/Games/Puyo\ Puyo\ Tetris/
+    7z x /path/to/PPT_CODEX_Proper_Crack.zip
+    # accept all overwrites
+    rm antidenuvo.dll Denuvo64.sys winmm.dll

+wine fails to properly initialize `codex64.dll` unfortunately, probably because it tries to camouflage itself as steamclient64, some research here: https://www.reddit.com/r/wine_gaming/comments/fg4ecu/some_research_regarding_later_denuvo_workarounds/?sort=top

 # credits
 https://github.com/7oxicshadow/proton-standalone-script/blob/master/proton_launch.sh